surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 #### Ecto isn't Just for Databases

 You might be accustomed to thinking that Ecto is the database library for Elixir.
 That's not entirely true.
-Yes, it does interact with databases, but it's also good at mapping and validating data.
+Parts of Ecto, like `ecto_sql`, interact with the database, but it's also good at mapping and validating data.
 Ecto has the changeset concept, which is a way to validate and cast data.
 You typically use it to validate data before you insert it into the database, but it's not limited to that.

 > **Do I Even Need a Database?**
 >